 What is a paparazzi proposal?

-Paparazzi-style is when a secret proposal photographer candidly captures your marriage proposal … discretely blending with the environment.
+Paparazzi-style is when a secret proposal photographer candidly captures your engagement … discretely blending with the environment.
 Your loved one will be clueless about your intentions or the photographer’s whereabouts until minutes after she says “Yes.”

 Why do a paparazzi proposal?